 Unfortunately, it’s time to leave this beautiful region and fly home.
 Depending on flight times, you may have time to spend the morning exploring the narrow alleyways of Conil or even a last chance for a dip in the ocean before we transfer you back to the airport for your flight home.

 This place to place trip is 100% on tarmac, taking you through beautiful Andalucia on mountain roads and back-lanes with almost no traffic.
 You’ll start the trip high up in the mountains, finishing on the shores of the wild Atlantic.
 The roads tend to be well-surfaced with smooth tarmac.

-Day 2 will prove the most challenging, with the climb to Grazalema, however the route is generally quite hilly throughout.
-For those looking for a bit of a boost up the hills, we recommend opting for e-bike hire on this tour which will help take the sting out of some of the climbs.
+Day 2 will prove the most challenging, with the climb to Grazalema, however the route is generally hilly throughout.
+For those looking for a bit of a boost up the hills, we recommend opting for e-bike hire on this tour which will help take the sting out of the climbs (particularly up to the white, hill-top villages).
 For more information about riding an electric bike on our holidays please click here

 Otherwise, the route is suitable for either a hybrid or a road bike.

 Distances generally between 20-45 miles / 32-72 kms per day

 For the leisure cyclist with a good level of physical fitness

 May include some steeper, cheeky climbs and possibly sections of varying terrain (eg. forest tracks, gravel paths etc)

 Our grading guidelines have been carefully created based on our many years of cycling experience, as well as customer feedback from our trips.
 Of course, if you're still struggling to figure out where you fit on the scale, do feel free to give us a quick call and we'll be more than happy to help!